sourcefrog/cargo-mutants/README.md

 * **1**: Usage error: bad command-line arguments etc.

+* **2**: Found some mutants that were not covered by tests.

+* **3**: Some tests timed out: possibly the mutatations caused an infinite loop, or the timeout is too low.

+* **4**: The tests are already failing in a copy of the clean tree, so no mutations were tested.

 ### Tips

 * Trees that `deny` style lints such as unused parameters are likely to fail to